Proofpoint researchers track campaigns involving a new RAT based on the leaked source code of the Ammyy Remote Administration tool.

 Proofpoint researchers track operators of a Tor proxy diverting ransomware payments to their own Bitcoin wallets.

-Proofpoint researchers track the trends that shaped the threat landscape in the second quarter of 2017.
+Proofpoint researchers detail the trends and changes in the threat landscape over the last quarter of 2017.

 Proofpoint researchers compare holiday campaigns in 2016 and 2017 and find that this season did not follow the expected pattern of a holiday break for major threat actors.

 North Korea Bitten by Bitcoin Bug: Financially motivated campaigns reveal new dimension of the Lazarus Group

 Proofpoint researchers detail how APT actors are using cryptocurrency lures to drop backdoors and go after targets with potential interests in Bitcoin as well as point-of-sale infrastructure.

 Proofpoint researchers detail the use of a well-known banking Trojan to target online holiday shoppers in the UK and Canada.